$54.37 $61.17 Buy It Now

 For example, if you increase the aperture size, you may need to adjust the shutter speed or ISO to maintain the same exposure level.
 Understanding equivalent exposure allows photographers to be flexible in their settings while achieving the desired exposure for their photos.

-See also Are minolta digital cameras good
+See also How digital cameras were invented

 By mastering equivalent exposure, photographers can adapt to different lighting conditions and creative needs, ensuring consistent and accurate exposures in their images.